Packers' Josh Jacobs: Expected to play Saturday

 • 1 min read

-Jacobs (knee/ankle) is expected to be available for Saturday's road matchup against the Bears, Ian Rapoport of NFL Network reports.
+Jacobs (knee/ankle) is expected to take the field against Chicago on Saturday, Tom Pelissero of NFL Network reports.

-Jacobs has stated that he expects to play Week 16, but he sat out Wednesday's practice and Tuesday's walkthrough session.
-The workhorse running back may need to upgrade to at least limited practice reps Thursday in order to gain clearance, however.
-He logged a DNP/DNP/LP practice slate Week 15 and was initially listed as questionable for Green Bay's loss to the Broncos, in which he rushed the ball 12 times for 73 yards and a touchdown and added two receptions on three targets for 19 yards and another score.
+Jacobs didn't practice at all this week due to a pair of injuries and was considered a game-time decision for Saturday's matchup.
+It appears the veteran running back is going to give it a go in a contest that could go a long way toward determining the winner of the NFC North.
+It remains to be seen if Jacobs will be limited in any way, but if he does indeed play, he should lead Green Bay's backfield ahead of No. 2 RB Emanuel Wilson.

 More News